sitdownwithme/DAE-PROJECTS/docs/_pages/about.md

 permalink: /about/
 ---

+# Jordan Fields - Professional Profile

 ## Who I Am

 Hello!
-I'm Jordan Fields, a passionate developer and problem-solver currently studying at dae.
+I'm Jordan Fields, a passionate developer and problem-solver currently studying at DAE.

-I have a deep interest in [ trauma, I never imagined I would ever be in a web development class enjoying it.
-Life is about opportunities and bridges embrace them and cross them.
-Welcome to my brain, feel free to explore and enjoy ]
+Despite experiencing trauma, I never imagined I would find myself in a web development class truly enjoying it.
+Life is about recognizing opportunities and embracing the bridges that come our way - crossing them with confidence.
+Welcome to my perspective; feel free to explore and enjoy the journey.

-When I'm not coding, you can find me [building endless memories with my family, you can catch at the nearest beach,track,skyzone.
-Self care is free living is expensive].
+When I'm not coding, you can find me building endless memories with my family.
+You might catch me at the nearest beach, track, or SkyZone.
+I believe self-care is invaluable, while living expenses are just part of the journey.

 ## My Values

-- **Continuous Learning:** I believe in harmony and coexistense.
+- **Continuous Learning:** I believe in harmony and coexistence, fostering growth through understanding.
-- **Collaboration:** I thrive in team environments where diverse perspectives lead to better solutions.
+- **Collaboration:** I thrive in team environments where diverse perspectives lead to innovative solutions.
-- **Quality:** I'm committed to the mission, we all have goals.
-Its business not personal
+- **Quality:** I'm committed to excellence in every mission.
+We all have goals - it's business, not personal.
-- **Problem-Solving:** Brain usage is underrated, it saved my life.
+- **Problem-Solving:** Strategic thinking is underrated, yet it has been transformative in my life.

 ## Career Aspirations

 ### Ideal Work Environment

-I'm looking for a collaborative and innovative work environment that values continuous learning and growth.
-I thrive in places that encourage creativity, provide mentorship opportunities, and maintain a healthy work-life balance.
+I'm seeking a collaborative and innovative work environment that values continuous learning and professional growth.
+I thrive in organizations that encourage creativity, provide mentorship opportunities, and maintain a healthy work-life balance.

 ### Preferred Roles

-I'm particularly interested in roles such as [Web Development, Devops] where I can leverage my skills in [ human experiences].
+I'm particularly interested in roles in **Web Development** and **DevOps**, where I can leverage my skills in understanding and enhancing human experiences through technology.

-### Ideal Job Description
+### Professional Philosophy

-over the toxic hustle culture - I want to build cool stuff without sacrificing my sanity or personal life.
+I prioritize sustainable development practices over toxic hustle culture.
+My goal is to build innovative solutions without sacrificing personal well-being or work-life balance.

 ### Team Dynamics

-I work best with teams that value open communication, mutual respect, and diverse perspectives.
-I enjoy environments where team members support each other's growth and collaborate effectively to achieve shared goals.
+I excel in teams that value open communication, mutual respect, and diverse perspectives.
+I flourish in environments where team members support each other's growth and collaborate effectively to achieve shared objectives.

 ## Skills & Expertise